top of page

 With a holistic approach to healing and a commitment to empowering her clients, Kat strives to create a safe and supportive environment where healing and growth can flourish.
 She is dedicated to helping individuals and families navigate life's challenges, build resilience, and thrive.

-Michelled Tafoya, LPCC, EMDR
+Michelle Tafoya, LPCC, EMDR

 Therapist